idealo/imagededup/mkdocs/docs/user_guide/finding_duplicates.md

   'j': ['i']
 }
 ```
-- If an image in the image directory can't be loaded, no features are generated for the image.
+- If an image in the image directory can't be loaded, no encodings are generated for the image.
 Hence, the image is
 disregarded for deduplication and has no entry in the returned *duplicates* dictionary.

 #### Examples